For California workers

 Whatever time it is, we're up.

-Tell us about the california labor law situation the way you'd tell a friend.
-We'll organize every detail and book your video call with a California employment attorney.
+Tell Ellie about the california labor law situation the way you'd tell a friend.
+She can organize the timeline and point to general California workplace information without giving legal advice.

 An attorney across the table, listening and writing everything down